n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.3.md

 # Workflow 3 – Monitoring workflow errors

-To accomplish this task, you have to create an *Error Workflow* that monitors the main workflow.
+To accomplish this task, you have to create an Error workflow that monitors the main workflow.

-1. Add an *Error Trigger node* (and execute it as a test).
+1. Add an Error Trigger node (and execute it as a test).
-2. To the *Error Trigger node*, connect a *Discord node* and configure the fields:<br/>
+2. To the Error Trigger node, connect a Discord node and configure the fields:<br/>

 	* Webhook URL: The URL that you received in the email from n8n when you signed up for this course.
 	* Text: The workflow `{workflow name}` failed, with the error message: `{execution error message}`.
 Last node executed: `{name of the last executed node}`.
 Check this workflow execution here: `{execution URL}`.

-		Note that you need to replace the text in curly brackets `{}` with expressions that take the respective information from the *Error Trigger node*.<br/>
+		Note that you need to replace the text in curly brackets `{}` with expressions that take the respective notermation from the Error Trigger node.<br/>

-3. Execute the *Discord node*.
+3. Execute the Discord node.
-4. Set the newly created workflow as *Error Workflow* for the main workflow.
+4. Set the newly created workflow as Error Workflow for the main workflow.

 The workflow should look like this: